Corporate Governance

 Nomination and Appointment of Board of Directors

-Position Corporate management Sales and marketing Logistics Business development Finance and accounting Legal risk management Human resource development DX
+Position Corporate management Sales and marketing Logistics and SCM Business development and DX Finance and accounting Legal and risk management Human resources and talent development

 Directors Ryuji